geoarrow/geoarrow/format.md

 So far, all geometry array types listed above have required that all geometries in the array be of the same type.
 An array of mixed geometry type is represented as a dense union whose children include one or more of the above geometry array types.
 Its children may also optionally include a geometry collection array, described below.

-In order to determine the meaning of each underlying array in the union, each child array in the union is required to have a [GeoArrow extension type](./extension-types.md) set.

 The geometry array allows for elements in the array to be of different geometry types.

 - The union array may not contain more than one child array of a given geometry type.